CWEzio/Notes/softgym.md

     ```
     conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=10.2 -c pytorch
     ```
+    > cuda 10.2 is not compatible with nvidia 3090
 5. Replace the `python-pcl` dependency with `open3d`.
 Modify `VCD/utils/utils.py`.

 6. Install other requirements.